zicklag/docs-1/reference/cli.md

 ---
 description:
-  Directus has two command line interfaces (CLI) that you can use for various actions.
-One is used for server-side actions that relate to your on-prem instance, like migrating the database or resetting a user, while the other allows you to interact with a Directus instance as you would with an SDK.
+  Directus has two command line interfaces (CLI) that you can use for various actions, one for server-side actions and another to interact with a Directus instance as you would with an SDK
 readTime: 7 min read
 ---